MingFei2001/JP-spot/README.md

 ---

-## A few notes
+## About this collection

-Each file contains places I've collected online, along with whatever details seemed worth saving at the time.
-Nothing fancy—just locations, brief descriptions, and the occasional note from someone who's actually been there.
+Started this mainly because I kept losing track of interesting places I'd seen online.
+Each file contains spots I've collected from various sources—nothing fancy, just locations and brief descriptions with occasional notes from people who've actually been there.

-If you're planning a trip and find something useful here, that's great.
-If you've been to these places and have your own thoughts, even better.

-## How this is organized

-Each region file is pretty loose in structure—places are added as I find them, not in any particular order.
-I try to include basic details like location, what makes it interesting, and sometimes a note about timing or practical considerations if someone mentioned them.
+The organization is pretty loose.
+Places are added as I find them, not in any particular order.
+Since these come from online sources, I can't vouch for accuracy of details like opening hours.

-## A word about the information

-Since these come from various online sources, I can't vouch for accuracy of details like opening hours or current conditions.
-It's more about capturing what seemed appealing at the time.
 Always double-check practical info before making plans.

-## What might come next

-I add to this as I discover new places online.
-Eventually I might include:
+If you're planning a trip and find something useful here, great.
+If you've been to these places and have thoughts to share, even better.
+I add to this as I discover new places online—sometimes several in a week, other times months go by with nothing new.

-- Photos from people who've been there, if I find good ones to include
-- Maps, when I figure out a good way to include them
-- More detailed notes about what makes each place interesting
-- Additional regions as I get around to visiting them
+Eventually I might include photos from travelers, maps, or more detailed notes.
+For now, it's useful for planning trips and daydreaming about travel.

 ---

-Feel free to use whatever you find helpful here.
+Feel free to use whatever seems helpful here.
+Whether you visit these places or just enjoy imagining them, sometimes the planning is half the fun.
 Safe travels.

 ## License